-If you have comments about the technical accuracy, content, or organization of this document, please tell us.
-Be sure to include the title and part number of the document with your comments.
-(Online, the document number is located in the front matter of the manual.
-In printed manuals, the document number can be found on the back cover.)
+If you have comments about the technical accuracy, content, or organization of this publication, contact SGI.
+Be sure to include the title and document number of the publication with your comments.
+(Online, the document number is located in the front matter of the publication.
+In printed publications, the document number is located at the bottom of each page.)

-You can contact us in any of the following ways:
+You can contact SGI in any of the following ways:

-Send e-mail to the following address:
+• Send e-mail to the following address: